jaywalker76/calendar/implementation_diary.md

 ## 21Mar2020

-- Implement days grouped into weeks in month
+- Implement week Id for current day
+  - currently getting an error for week calculation,
 - Implement Tests for Increasing and Decreasing current month